priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### *args and **kwargs
+**Concept**: *args accepts variable number of positional arguments as tuple. **kwargs accepts variable number of keyword arguments as dictionary.
 **Analogy**:
 - `*args`: Like a buffet plate that can hold any number of items
 - `**kwargs`: Like a customizable pizza where you specify toppings by name